-Gasoline is a petroleum-based product and will leave some residue, gum and varnish along the way.
-Some of that can find its way into your fuel injectors and interfere with their job.
+Gasoline is a petroleum-based product and will leave some residue, gum, and varnish along the way.
+Some of that can find their way into your fuel injectors and interfere with their job.
 The fuel injectors do just what their name suggests- inject fuel into your engine.
 They spray a precise amount of fuel, at a precise time, in a precise pattern, at a precise pressure.
 This process is very calculated and when your fuel injectors are dirty, it just isn’t possible.
 In turn, your engine can run rough.
-Also carbon deposits build up on valves and in the combustion chamber.
-Fuel economy suffers and performance is degraded over time.
+Also, carbon deposits build up on valves and in the combustion chamber.
+The fuel economy suffers and performance is degraded over time.

 These poor conditions allow excess unburned fuel to pass through the exhaust to accumulate in the catalytic converter.
-This can lead to overheating and failing.
-So the main issues while having a dirty fuel system are: bad fuel economy, poor engine performance and the chance of having to replace expensive parts such as the fuel injectors and catalytic converter.
+This can lead to overheating and failure.
+So the main issues while having a dirty fuel system are bad fuel economy, poor engine performance, and the chance of having to replace expensive parts such as the fuel injectors and catalytic converter.

-A professional fuel system cleaning cleans out deposits, fuel injectors and the air induction system.
+A professional fuel system cleaning cleans out deposits, fuel injectors, and the air induction system.
 This will give you optimum power!
 This is, of course, ONLY for professional cleanings.
-This isn’t just pouring a bottle of gas in the tank.
-Cleaner is added to the fuel system with a special tool attached to a vacuum source as well as some manual scrubbing.
+This isn’t just pouring a bottle of gas into the tank.
+The cleaner is added to the fuel system with a special tool attached to a vacuum source as well as some manual scrubbing.

 If you are experiencing a rough idle or unusually poor fuel economy, talk to your local NAPA AutoCare service advisor and ask if a professional fuel system cleaning is in order!